Where we have worked:

 Redpath Experience: Indonesia, Mongolia

-Incorporated in 1995, and based in Jakarta, PT Redpath Indonesia, is a wholly owned subsidiary of Redpath Holdings.
-Jakarta has proven to be an excellent base to manage this region’s growth potential and opportunities.
+Incorporated in 1995, and based in Jakarta, PT Redpath Indonesia, is a wholly owned subsidiary of Redpath Mining Inc. Jakarta has proven to be an excellent base to manage this region’s growth potential and opportunities.
 In 1982, what started off as a relatively standard contract raisebore operation with PT Freeport Indonesia, eventually grew into the longest running project in the company’s history; still in existence today!
-Historically providing services and support, the magnitude and duration of this project created the need for development and training of a large domestic workforce, which at its peak in 2016, numbered close to 1,300 employees.
+Historically providing services and support, the magnitude and duration of this project created the need for development and training of a large domestic workforce, which at its peak in 2018, numbered over 1,600 employees.

 Located in central Asia, Centerra Gold’s Kumtor Mine is located in the Tien Shan Mountains about 60kms north of the border with the Peoples Republic of China.
 The open pit mine is a world class gold producer and there are plans to further develop this extraordinary ore body with a new underground mine facility.
 Redpath’s long standing reputation of providing mine contracting solutions is evident in the initial development of two 1,500 metre declines.
 At a 4,000 metre elevation, and with geological conditions influenced by the Davydov glacier located above, Redpath has assembled a skilled multicultural workforce to complete this project and to continue future underground mine development.